talkertalker/MySQL-Express-Node-Scaffold/README.md

 ## To serve static files:

-If you have HTML files or other static files that you want this server to serve, put them in `MySQL-Express-Node-Scaffold/client`
+If you have HTML files or other static files that you want this server to serve, put them in `MySQL-Express-Node-Scaffold/client`.

-You can also run scaffolding applications like create-react-app or vue-cli and use this directory as your front-end home directory,
+You can also run scaffolding applications like create-react-app or vue-cli and use this directory as your front-end home directory.
-#### but make sure that your build paths are all correctly updated when you build and/or deploy your server.
+#### If you plan to bootstrap and develop your front-end within the `/client` directory, please remember to make sure that your build paths are all correctly updated when you build and/or deploy your server so that the server will send the correct static files.